ItzRock/Hue-v3.0/README.md

 and Hue 2.0 was a modified version of GuideBot which you can find here https://github.com/AnIdiotsGuide/guidebot

+I also want to thank https://gabrieltanner.org/blog/dicord-music-bot for the music commands as i am too stupid to do it by myself
 ## Requirements.
 - git
 - [Node.js](https://nodejs.org/)